AdobeDocs/campaign.en/help/common/delivery/using/push/about-mobile-app-channel.md

 With the iOS HTTP/2 connector, the MTA and web server must be able to contact the APNs on port 443.

-If you need to use the iOS HTTP/2 connector through a proxy, refer to this [page](../../installation/using/file-res-management.md#proxy-connection-configuration).
+As a Campaign v7 on-premise customer, if you need to use the iOS HTTP/2 connector through a proxy, refer to this [page](../../../../v7/installation/using/file-res-management.md#proxy-connection-configuration).